 - "Search Everything" This is exactly what it sounds like.
 CTS subscribes to EBSCO Discovery Service, a platform that allows users to search in one place all the content the Learning Commons either owns or subscribes to.
-You can search for books, articles, streaming media and more across our catalog and all of our databases (e.g. ATLA, EBSCO, JSTOR, Project Muse, etc.). - "CTS Catalog" takes you to the local book catalog.
-Inside of it is all of our print books, print journals, ebooks, and A/V, including streaming videos.
-You can search by title, author, or keyword. - "Find-Databases A to Z" is exactly what it sounds like.
+You can search for books, articles, streaming media and more across our catalog and all of our databases (e.g. ATLA, EBSCO, JSTOR, Project Muse, etc.). - "CTS Catalog takes you to the local book catalog.
+Here you will find all of the owned print books, print journals, ebooks, and A/V, including streaming videos.
+You can search by title, author, or keyword.
+Please note that the catalog does not include all content available to you.
+To search everthing, please use the "Search Everything" search bar on the Learning Commons homepge. - "Find-Databases A to Z" is exactly what it sounds like.
 All databases the Learning Commons subscribes to are listed alphabetically on this web page. - "Find-Online Journals" takes you to a search screen for ejournal titles.
 Please note that this is not where you'd search for a topic.
 It's only useful when you are searching for specific journal you want to look at. - "Find Research Guides" takes you to our research guides.
 These guides are a curated list that provide two or three key "starting point" databases for a particular subject area, with a long list of other related databases in the box(es) below it.
-Occasionally, other guides of relevance are added (such as the Getting Started, Navigating Databases, and DMin guides. - "Find Course Reserves" takes you to the listing of course reserves.
+Occasionally, other guides of relevance are added (such as the Getting Started, Navigating Databases, and DMin guide - "Find Course Reserves" takes you to the listing of course reserves.
 This listing is updated on a semester-by-semester basis.